ottolin/telebot/README.md

 ## Configuration
 In order to work with Telegram server, you need an api key.
-The key can be obtained by sending message to [BotFather](https://telegram.me/BotFather) After obtaining your key, add the folloing line to config.exs
+The key can be obtained by sending message to [BotFather](https://telegram.me/BotFather)

+After obtaining your key, add the following lines to config.exs:
 ```elixir
 config :telebot, :api_key,
 "Your API Key Right Here"